 Now looking at the picture of the Vehicle and the driveway and the Tires.
 These 3 parts of the picture are my focus.

 The story starts off on a rainy day, years back on a late Fall day in October.
 Cloudy drizzling rain a wet stone aggregate driveway.

 First, off the Tires, I bought for my Vehicle in question were bought in a weak moment of saving money on buying my new Tires.
-The Tires actually looked great, nice candy eye appeal.
+The Tires actually looked great, with a nice candy-eye appeal.

-I have jumped into my vehicle and backed out my 60-foot driveway, heading out for an appointment (Dentist of course) lots of time, early is always better for me.
+I have jumped into my vehicle and backed out of my 60-foot driveway, heading out for an appointment (Dentist of course) lots of times, early is always better for me.

 Well, circumstances of the wet stone aggregate driveway and a speed factor faster than probably should have been and wanting to try out my Tires stopping abilities.

 My new Tires just didn’t seem to Meet and Greet the wet driveway like I was anticipating they would for a nice quick stop.
 Instead, I slide in a skid into my side aluminum garage door.
 Thank goodness it was my side and not my wife’s side.